earthbucks/earthbucks/docs/prompt.md

 - The unnamed push operations that push small amounts of data have been removed.
   Only PUSHDATA1, PUSHDATA2, and PUSHDATA4 are allowed.
 - I have removed VER, RESERVED, and NOP operations from the script language.
+- I have removed the original hash functions, RIPMED160, SHA1, and SHA256, from
+  the script language.
+We are using Blake3 for all hashing operations.
+- I have removed CODESEPARATOR from the script language as it has almost never been used for anything.

 Smalltoshi Impamoto
 Chief Imp at ImpStack